rajatasusual/macos_memory_monitor/README.md

 * `libc`: Provides bindings to the standard C library, essential for low-level system interactions.
 * `libproc`: Facilitates interaction with process information on macOS and Linux systems.
+* `prettytable-rs`: Enables the creation of formatted tables for clear and organized output.
 * `rustyline`: Empowers the creation of interactive command-line interfaces, incorporating features like history and autocompletion.
 * `strsim`: Implements string similarity algorithms, notably the Jaro-Winkler distance, for efficient process matching.